 Look at these little guys!
 They're so teeny tiny!
 They were smaller than my fingernail!
 Not that that helps you guys understand the scale of them, because for all you know I have ginormous nails.

 More air stuff!
 M insisted that I take this picture, too.

 Yup, he insisted that I take a picture of this as well.
 Why these are so expensive I will never know.

-I wish I'd taken a picture with Michael standing near this!
+I wish I'd taken a picture with M standing near this!
 This helicopter was huge!
 Apparently it's fully functional, too.
 I can imagine it lasting about 30 seconds in our hands before we crash it.

 This was another helicopter on display.
 It's a little smaller than the black one in the above picture but still freaking big for a toy.

 Tiny, fully functional (ie: they fly) quadricopter.
 I don't know if that's what they're actually called.
 They need a name, though, and that's what I named 'em!